 As a child, my love of Bette Davis sometimes verged on the histrionic and obsessive.
-There are times when I think that I didn't really even want to be an actress, as much as I wanted to be her.
 I'm probably the only kid who grew up in the 80's who partially took up smoking in order to be more like her.
-I suppose there are worse things an 8 year old could aspire to, like Miley Cyrus or whatever- Bette was tough, she was glamorous, and she was fearless.
+I suppose there are worse people an 8 year old could aspire to be like, like Miley Cyrus or whatever -- Bette was tough, she was glamorous, and she was fearless.

 One of the first Bette Davis movies I ever saw was Jezebel, for which she won an Academy Award in 1938.
 I assumed, upon seeing it, that I would understand it better as an adult, because at the time- though I was thrilled by it, as I was by anything Bette Davis did- I did not so much get what the hell was going on.
 As it turns out, I was wrong.

 (Spoiler Alert!
 But again, probably for something you'll never get around to seeing.)

 So, in the movie, Bette -- every bit as much a Yankee as I am -- plays a Southern Belle named Julie, and she's got this boyfriend, Henry Fonda, who is being kind of a douche to her.
 In order to get him back for said douchey-ness, she wears a red dress to a dance.